bethtelford/helo-redo/README.md

 "Student can create a RESTful API (params)" </br>
 "Student can create a RESTful API (queries)" </br>
 "Student can create a RESTful API (GET endpoint)" </br>
+"Student can utilize SQL Patterns in their databases (one-many)" </br>
+"Student can create SQL statements to manipulate data in their databases (join)" </br>

 <strong>Step 3</strong> </br>
 "Student can use componentDidMount in their code" </br>